 Washington’s Dulles International Airport (IDA) is one of three airports serving the Baltimore-Washington metropolitan area.
 Baltimore-Washington International Airport actually has higher passenger numbers, but Dulles delivers 90 percent of the international flights to the area.
-Within the airport, Concourses C and D are for United Airlines flights, while other airlines share Concourses A and B. We review the best airport lounge if you are flying in First or Business Class or if you have a Priority Pass or relevant credit card.
+Concourses C and D are for United Airlines flights within the airport, while other airlines share Concourses A and B. We review the best airport lounge if you are flying in First or Business Class or have a Priority Pass or relevant credit card.

 Airlines that fly out of Washington Dulles include:

 - Air China

 - Air India

 - Delta Airlines